m10hit/secrets/README.md

 # Secrets
 🤐 An app where a user can sign up and write messages anonymously.
-Used OAuth2 security to authenticate the user using passport.js.
-Used EJS, node.js, express.js to develop the app and MongoDB as the database.
-Further used HTML5, CSS3 and JavaScript

 # Idea
 * Many people today want to comment something or say something online without revealing their identity